hongping/hongping.github.io/_posts/2019-11-06-vlang-dev-journal-day-1-11-6-2019.md

 * will be referencing [slang](https://github.com/MikePopoloski/slang) for the parser creation while also learn more about parsing and c++
 * not planning to fork the project, although the license is MIT.
 I wanted to learn from scratch as well 😁

-And that's conclude day 1.
+And that conclude day 1.
 Day 2 will begin some works on basic repository setup and deep dive into slang.